lblancha528/mp-sorting-maven/README.md

 *           <https://www.geeksforgeeks.org/in-place-merge-sort/> for how to merge sort in place.
 *           Evening tutors: Caelan
 * 11/13/24: <https://www.geeksforgeeks.org/merge-sort/#implementation-of-merge-sort> attempt two at merge sort.
+*           MP7, partners Tiffany Yan and Natalie Nardone, on how to generate a random number.

 This code may be found at <https://github.com/lblancha528/mp-sorting-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-sorting-maven>.